Updated: May 2023

 - salary, superannuation, leave and other employment details;

 - police checks; and

 - personal and financial interest details about an employee/contractor and immediate family members.

 - the user's device IP address;

 - the user's domain name (e.g. .com, .gov, .au, .uk, etc);

 - the date and time of the visit to the site; and

 You can set your browser so that your computer does not accept cookies, however please note this may affect your ability to use the full functionality of our websites.

 The NADC is connected to a number of social media websites.
 Where individuals upload any personal information to these social media websites, individuals should refer to those websites' privacy policies for information about how their personal information is collected, used, accessed, stored and disclosed.

-NADC collects personal information from social media websites.
-The NADC collects personal information from these websites where individuals choose to upload information to the NADC's social media pages:
+The NADC collects personal information from third party social media websites.
+The NADC collects personal information from the following websites where individuals choose to upload information to the NADC's social media pages: